 The bus passes Dynjandi twice on the same day and it stops here for 30 minutes.
 That gives you just enough time to quickly hike to the falls and back.
 If you want to stay longer, you’ll have to wait for the next bus.

 For more information, schedule, and prices, please check the Westfjords Adventure website.

-It’s also possible to visit Dynjandi with an organized tour.
-Here you can find the complete selection of tours that also visit Dynjandi and here are some of the best options:
+It’s also possible to visit Dynjandi on an organized tour.
+Here you can find a selection of tours that include a visit to Dynjandi in their itineraries.